Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/05_conjugation-charts.md

 While the idea of conjugation and inflection may seem intimidating and confusing at first, fear not!
 Tools, patterns, and mental shortcuts are available that can help you memorize and internalize the ideas behind inflection.

 ## What Is A Conjugation Chart?
-A conjugation charts is the standard way in which the different forms of a word are displayed.
-These charts can be organized by different characteristics, but the standard way to organize them--and the way this course will do so unless otherwise noted--is by *person* and *plurality* with one chart for the present tense and one chart for the past tense.
+Conjugation charts are the standard way in which the different forms of a verb are displayed.
+These charts can be organized by different characteristics, but the standard way to organize them is by *person* and *plurality*, with one chart for the present tense and one chart for the past tense.

 | pres. bake | **Sing.** | **Plur.** |
 |------------|-----------|-----------|